stroudcr/datacenterworking/SEO_IMPLEMENTATION.md

 ✅ Professional social media cards
 ✅ Structured data for maximum discoverability
-✅ Optimized for both traditional search and AI search
+✅ Optimized for both traditional search and AI search ✅ **Vercel Analytics integrated** - Track your SEO success in real-time

 **Your site is now positioned to be cited by ChatGPT, rank in Google for Jobs, and dominate data center job searches!**

+**Plus**: Monitor all traffic, conversions, and SEO impact with built-in analytics.

 ---